 Security Deposit: Determine how much of a security deposit you will collect.
-Often it is the same amount of one month’s rent.
-This deposit will cover any damages done by the tenant, as explicitly stated in the lease.
+Often it is the same amount as one month’s rent.
+This deposit will cover any damage done by the tenant, as explicitly stated in the lease.

 Rent Payment: You need to include the amount of payment that is due each month, the day of the month it is due, and the amount for a late fee.
 Determine how you will accept rent payment.
 Tip: Direct deposit can be a great way to ensure that payment happens on time and you won’t have to deal with personal checks.